qtalr/lab-07/README.md

 Open a Quarto document in the process directory and name it accordingly (e.g., `3_transform.qmd`, `data_transform.qmd`, *etc.*).

-The data you select to curate should be of the unstructured or semi-structured variety and may be one of the following:
+The data you select to transform should be in a tidy format and may be one of the following:

--
+- State of the Union Addresses (SOTU) (see below for details)
 - The dataset you curated in Lab 06
 - Other (consult your instructor)